lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 	}
 ```

-Next are the function to actually traverse the mesh. `origin_next(e)` is again quite simple -- determine the correct vector based on the type of the edge and load the corresponding next pointer -- but implementing all the others in-terms-of it is a bit more complex and perhaps needs a bit of visualization:
+Next are the functions to actually traverse the mesh. `origin_next(e)` is again quite simple -- determine the correct vector based on the type of the edge and load the corresponding next pointer -- but implementing all the others in-terms-of it is a bit more complex and perhaps needs a bit of visualization:

 ```cpp
 	Edge origin_next(const Mesh& mesh)const {